camchenry/camchenry-remix/posts/github-copilot.md

 ### Not context-aware

 One issue that I run into frequently is: when writing test code, I'm writing more-or-less the same sort of code, but Copilot isn't able to infer patterns across files.
-Once I've written at least one example test in the file, Copilot is able to start autocompleting, but I wish that it was able to infer across multiple files (that is, look at all my `*.test.ts` files) and suggest code based on that.
+Once I've written at least one example test in the file, Copilot is able to start auto-completing, but I wish that it was able to infer across multiple files (that is, look at all my `*.test.ts` files) and suggest code based on that.

 In addition, sometimes Copilot will suggest code that is completely valid, but totally wrong.
 For example, if I ask it to do something that looks like an Angular project, it will generate a bunch of imports for Angular libraries and patterns, even though I'm using React and _I do not reference Angular anywhere at all_.